- What is the Summer Food Service Program?

 How to obtain additional information or obtain an SFSP application for participation?

-If you wish to become an SFSP sponsor and access the online application, obtain training information, or learn how to become a food service vendor for SFSP sponsors, contact one of the following specialists listed below.
+If you wish to become a SFSP sponsor and access the online application, obtain training information, or learn how to become a food service vendor for SFSP sponsors, contact one of the following specialists:

 - Dennis Arena at 916-324-9073, or by e-mail at DArena@cde.ca.gov